- How is childhood leukemia treated?

 Intrathecal chemotherapy (into the cerebrospinal fluid) is usually given every 1 to 2 months for as long as intensification continues.

 Maintenance chemotherapy is not needed for children with AML (other than those with APL, as described in the next section).

 An important part of treatment for AML is supportive care (proper nursing care, nutritional support, antibiotics, and blood transfusions).
 The intense treatment needed for AML usually destroys much of the bone marrow (causing severe shortages of blood cells) and can cause other serious complications.
 Without antibiotic treatment of infections or transfusion support, the current high remission rates would not be possible.

 Less than 15% of children have refractory AML (leukemia that does not respond to initial treatment).
 These leukemias are often very hard to cure, and doctors may recommend a stem cell transplant if it can be done.

-Generally, the outlook for a child whose AML relapses (comes back) after treatment is slightly better than if a remission were never achieved, but this depends on how long the initial remission was.
-In more than half of cases of relapse, a second remission can be achieved with more chemotherapy.
+Generally, the outlook for a child whose AML relapses (comes back) after treatment is slightly better than if the AML never went into remission, but this depends on how long the initial remission was.
+In more than half of cases of relapse, the leukemia can be put into a second remission with more chemotherapy.
 The chance of getting a second remission is better if the first remission lasted for at least a year, but long-term second remissions are rare without a stem cell transplant.
 Many different combinations of standard chemo drugs have been used in these situations, but the results have been mixed.

 Most children whose leukemia has relapsed are good candidates for clinical trials testing new treatment regimens.
 The hope is that some sort of a remission can be attained so that a stem cell transplant can be considered.
 Some doctors may advise a stem cell transplant even if there is no remission.
 This can sometimes be successful.